-- Pre-conference dissemination activities – help spread the word around about the conference, inviting your communities to register and participate in the conference
+- Pre-conference dissemination activities – help spread the word about the conference, inviting your communities to register and participate in the conference.

 - Floater – assist with miscellaneous tasks as requested.

-- Session Area Supervisor – You will be assigned certain rooms where parallel sessions will be held.
-You will need to check all rooms assigned ensure that audio visual equipment is working properly and that the appropriate material i.e. (timer cards, etc.) are in place.
+- Session area supervisor – you will be assigned certain rooms where parallel sessions will be held.
+You will need to check that the audio-visual equipment in your room(s) is working properly and that the appropriate material such as timer cards is in place.